بِسْمِ اللّٰهِ الرَّحْمٰنِ الرَّحِيمِ

 The Second Path is an evidential and Qur’anic style which, from the perspective of îmân in the ghayb, derives from the faydh of the mystery of wahy.
 It is to confirm the haqiqahs of îmân through the union of the heart and the mind which reaches the degree of strength found in the level of haqq al-yaqîn, and at the level of ‘ilm al-yaqîn which reaches the degree of necessity and clarity.
 The elect students of the Risalet-un Nur can see that this second path is the foundation, basis, rûh and haqiqah of the Risale-i Nur.
 If others too look with fairness, they will see that the Risalet-un Nur shows that the paths contrary to the haqiqahs of îmân are at the degree of improbability, impossibility and inconceivability.”
 Kastamonu Addendum ( 25 )

-“Muhyiddîn Bin 'Arabî said in his letter to Fakhraddîn Râzî: "To know Allah is different from knowing His existence."
-What does this mean, and what was the purpose of raising this question?
+Muhyiddîn Bin 'Arabî said in his letter to Fakhraddîn Râzî: "To know Allah is different from knowing His existence."
+What does this mean, and what was his aim in saying it?

-Firstly: In the introduction to the Twenty-Second Word, which you read to him, the comparison and example showing the difference between the Tawhîd al-haqîqî and Tawhîd adh-dhâhirî (al-‘âmi) point to this purpose.
-While the Second and Third Stopping-Places of the Thirty-Second Word and its Aims, elucidate it.
+Firstly: In the introduction to the Twenty-Second Word you read to him, the comparison and example that demonstrate the difference between tawhîd al-haqîqî and tawhîd adh-dhâhirî point to his aim.
+While the Second and Third Stopping-Places of the Thirty-Second Word and its Aims explain it.

-Yes, the ma’rifatullah gained by means of ‘ilm al-Kalâm does not provide a perfected ma’rifat and a complete hudhur.
-However, when it is gained through the method of the Qur'an of Miraculous Exposition, it affords both complete ma’rifat and provides a complete hudhur.
-Inshallah, all parts of the Risale-i Nur perform the duty of an electric lamp on that nûr-filled highway of the Qur'an of Miraculous Exposition.
+Yes, the ma’rifatullah gained by means of ‘Ilm al-Kalâm does not give a perfect ma’rifat and a complete hudhur.
+When it is in the way of the Qur'an of Miraculous Exposition, it gives complete ma’rifat and also causes one to gain a complete hudhur; InshâAllah, all sections of the Risale-i Nur perform the service of an electric lamp on that luminous highway of the Qur'an of Miraculous Exposition.

-“As for life, if it is without îmân or because of rebelliousness, îmân is ineffective,8 it will produce pains, sorrows and grief far exceeding the superficial, fleeting enjoyment it brings.
+“As for life, if it is without îmân or because of rebelliousness, îmân is ineffective,7 it will produce pains, sorrows and grief far exceeding the superficial, fleeting enjoyment it brings.
 Because, since, contrary to the animals, man possesses a mind and he thinks, he is connected to both the present time and to the past and the future through his fitrah.
 He can obtain both pain and pleasure from them.
 Whereas, since the animals do not think, the sorrows arising from the past and the fears and anxieties arising from the future do not spoil their pleasure of the present.
 Since man, if he has fallen into dhalâlah and ghaflah the sorrows arising from the past and the fears and anxieties arising from the future spoil that limited pleasure, give severe pain.
 Especially if the pleasure is illicit; then it is like an altogether poisonous honey.

 That is to say, from the point of view of the pleasure of life, man falls to a level a hundred times lower than the animals.
 In fact, life for the people of dhalâlah and ghaflah, and indeed their existence, rather their universe, is the day in which they find themselves.
 From the point of view of their dhalâlah, all the time and universes of the past are non-existent and are dead.
 So their minds, which connect them to the past and the future, produce darkness and blackness for them.
 Due to their lack of belief, the future is also non-existent.
 Furthermore, because they think, the eternal separations resulting from this non-existence continuously produce darkness to their lives.